 Time: 15 minutes.
 Focus: Social interaction, discovery.

-Hand out bingo cards with squares like "Someone who speaks two languages" or "Someone who's traveled to three continents."
-People mingle to find colleagues for each square.
-Interaction and surprise.
+Hand out bingo cards with prompts like "Someone who speaks two languages" or "Someone who's traveled to three continents."
+People move around the room to find colleagues who fit each square.
+The result is a mix of conversation, movement, and a few surprises.

 Time: 10 minutes.
 Focus: Precision, working within constraints.